by Lovina 🐕🦺

 Remembering that she had stuffed her knife into her supplies pouch, she grabbed the pouch as well as her bow and arrows, and was back outside in mere seconds.
 Dropping the pouch at her feet she swiftly nocked an arrow, drew back the bow string, and looked at her target, only to find that she couldn't take the shot.
 Once again she was momentarily stunned into inaction by the sight before her.

 Orion clung to the back of the nearly seven foot tall, three hundred pounds of very angry bear.
 He kept trying to plunge his knife into the animal's neck, but the bear was not cooperating.
-It was standing on its hind legs with a human clinging to its back and a very annoying dog nipping and biting every chance he got.
-The bear was not standing still for any of it and Orion was doing everything he could just to hang on.
+It stood on its hind legs with a human clinging to its back and a very annoying dog nipping and biting every chance he got.
+The bear was not standing still for any of it and Orion did everything he could just to hang on.

 Dropping her bow and arrow, De'Ana went for her knife.
 As she reached inside her pouch for the knife she saw the slingshot and grabbed that as well, hoping the grips still held two transport darts.